 Indigo lays claim to the longest bar in the fleet.
 Flare demonstrations and cocktail-making sessions take place here.
 There’s also plenty of seating around the bar’s edge, where you can take in the 360-degree views – day or night.

 With a capacity of 1,000 people, this show lounge is big enough to rival a Broadway theatre.
 And that’s not all it’s got going for it.
 There are 12 brand-new shows on offer, plus you'll be handed a drink on arrival.

 If you’re feeling lucky, you can try out the slot machines and card tables at the Indigo Casino.

 You’ll find the club in the middle of Indigo.
 It flaunts a dancefloor and a DJ booth, as well as an extra bar.

-Smoky and fruit-infused cocktails are on the menu at this speakeasy-style bar.
+Prosecco and cocktails are on the menu at this speakeasy-style bar.
 It’s a great spot to head before or after a meal at one of the speciality restaurants.

 Movie nights come courtesy of the indoor cinema.
 Family-friendly films are on the agenda, with extra screenings during high season.

 Everyone can play games at the aptly named Gamer Zone.
 It’s fully stocked with a variety of machines and is right next to The Hide Out.

 When the ship’s at sea, it’s time to hit the shops.
 The onboard boutiques are stocked with everyday essentials and loads of duty-free products, including perfume, jewellery and souvenirs.

 Pop in to the studio on Deck 6 for a professional photoshoot.
 You’ll also find kiosks, where you can view and buy all the photos captured by our onboard photography team.